 Participation in co-curricular activities does not guarantee an automatic excused absence from a scheduled class.
-Any activity coinciding with scheduled class time requires prior authorization from the course coordinator(s).
-It is the student's responsibility to contact the course coordinator(s) at least four weeks in advance of the event to receive final approval and an excused absence.
+Any activity coinciding with scheduled class time requires prior authorization from the course coordinator(s) for an excused absence for an approved co-curricular activity.
+It is the student's responsibility to contact the course coordinator(s) at least four weeks in advance of the event to receive final approval and an excused absence for an approved co-curricular activity.
 The decision of the course coordinator(s) is final and cannot be appealed.
 It should be noted that it is the student's responsibility to obtain missed class materials, assignments or make-up any assessment that has resulted from being absent due to an approved co-curricular activity.
 To avoid potential conflicts, students are strongly recommended to participate in activities that occur outside of regularly scheduled class time.